-Netanyahu says no ceasefire until captives freed, open to ‘little pauses’
+Netanyahu says Israel to manage Gaza’s security indefinitely after the war

 At least 10,022 Palestinians, including more than 4,100 children, have been killed in Gaza during the month-long war, according to the health ministry in the Hamas-run enclave.

-On Monday, Netanyahu said the loss of any civilian life was a “tragedy” but disputed the reported death toll, saying it included “several thousand” Palestinian fighters, and accused Hamas of using Gaza’s population as human shields.
+Netanyahu said on Monday that the loss of any civilian life was a “tragedy” but disputed the reported death toll, saying it included “several thousand” Palestinian fighters.

+The Israeli leader also accused Hamas of using Gaza’s population as human shields.

 “It’s a very tough enemy but we can’t let them have immunity,” he said.